 Yes – yuck.
 And it needs to stop.

-Like I said, it’s just a theory.
+Like I said, it’s only a theory.

 So put your manager helmet on, roll up your sleeves, and approach the office slob directly.
 Tell him you’ve noticed he’s been leaving the break room a bit of a mess lately, and that even though it may not be a big deal to him, it is to his coworkers.